 Canadian Experience Class (CEC)

-The Canadian Experience Class program aims at individuals with at least one year of paid Canadian work experience in a National Occupational Classification (NOC) 0, A, or B job.
+The Canadian Experience Class program aims at individuals with at least one year of paid Canadian work experience in a National Occupational Classification (NOC) TEER 0, 1, 2, or 3 (previously skill type 0 or skill level A or B) job.
 If you’ve worked as a marketer in Canada on a valid work permit (such as an employer-specific work permit or Post-Graduation Work Permit), you may be eligible for CEC.
 To qualify, you need a minimum CLB score of 7 in all sections of an approved English or French language test.

 Provincial Nominee Programs (PNP)